MShields1986/mshields1986.github.io/process_to_part.md

 {% include hor_image.html file="ec_recon_both.png" description="Eddy Current Axial and Transversal Firings Overlaid" %}

-The previously shown 9.7mm diameter defects C and E can be easily found in both acquisitions.
+The previously shown 9.7mm diameter defects A, C, E and F can be easily found in both acquisitions.

 {% include hor_image.html file="ec_defects.png" description="Defects as Detected" %}

 As can the surface breaking features that make up part of the fuselage design.

 {% include hor_image.html file="ec_features.png" description="Intentional Featuers as Detected" %}

-Note that more complete scans of this component are inteneded as this work is currently ongoing.

 ---